CompuTec/wms-docs/user-guide/transactions/pick-order/new-production-issue.md

 11. A message about a document creation will be displayed.

-  Click 'Ok' to finish the creation of a document.
+  Click 'OK' to finish the creation of a document.

   ![Created](./media/Created2.png)